explosion/spaCy/website/docs/usage/adding-languages.md

 In order for the tokenizer to split suffixes, prefixes and infixes, spaCy needs to know the language's character set.
-If the language you're adding uses non-latin characters, you might need to add the required character classes to the global [`char_classes.py`](https://github.com/explosion/spaCy/tree/master/spacy/lang/char_classes.py). spaCy uses the [`regex` library](https://pypi.python.org/pypi/regex/) to keep this simple and readable.
+If the language you're adding uses non-latin characters, you might need to define the required character classes in the global [`char_classes.py`](https://github.com/explosion/spaCy/tree/master/spacy/lang/char_classes.py).
+For efficiency, spaCy uses hard-coded unicode ranges to define character classes, the definitions of which can be found on [Wikipedia](https://en.wikipedia.org/wiki/Unicode_block).
 If the language requires very specific punctuation rules, you should consider overwriting the default regular expressions with your own in the language's `Defaults`.